boolean-uk/cs-complexity/README.md

 ## Space Complexity

-The [space complexity](https://en.wikipedia.org/wiki/Space_complexity) of an algorithm is the amount of memory required by the algorithm.
+The [space complexity](https://en.wikipedia.org/wiki/Space_complexity) of an algorithm is the amount of memory it requires.

 - O(1) - the algorithm uses a fixed (small) amount of space, irrespective of the input.
 For example: